 Tuition and fees are charged based upon individual session.
 Each session will have one published due date, typically a week before the first class day of the session.
 Refund percentages for withdrawals and dropped courses will be calculated based on the first class day of each session.

 - Fall Term: Fall Regular Session

 - Spring Term: Winter Intersession and Spring Regular Session

-- Summer Term: Summer Intersession, Summer I 11-Week Session, Summer I 5-Week Session and Summer II 5-Week Session
+- Summer Term: Summer Intersession, Summer 14-Week, Summer I 11-Week, Summer I 5-Week, and Summer II 5-Week Sessions

 Description of Tuition, Fees, and Charges

 Tuition, fees, and charges are assessed to students based on enrolled semester credit hours, a set charge per term, or specific services.
 They are required of all students, charged to everyone taking specific courses or anyone receiving specific services, or charged only for voluntary products or services.
 For information concerning tuition, fees, and charges visit The University of Texas System.
 Search for Statutory Authority to view Student Fees and Charges.